kwikius/mixer_lang/README.md

 created by reading a script file.
 The script uses a simple intuitive language.
 Currently the mixer works as a sim on a Linux PC, using an FrSky Taranis as Joystick input.

-As an example script, see [A very basic example mixer for an Easystar](EasyStar.mix)

-For a more complex example see [A mixer for a glider with differential aileron, variable camber and crow flaps](glider.mix)

-The script consists of statements and a mixer function. example (to keep it simple, for a rudder only glider)
+The script consists of statements and a mixer function.
+For example (to keep it simple, for a rudder only glider)

 (N.B defining valid input and output ranges is TODO)